h2oai/h2o-3/h2o-docs/src/product/data-science/gam.rst

 -  `beta_constraints <algo-params/beta_constraints.html>`__: Specify a dataset to use beta constraints.
 The selected frame is used to constrain the coefficient vector to provide upper and lower bounds.
 The dataset must contain a names column with valid coefficient names.

 -  `max_active_predictors <algo-params/max_active_predictors.html>`__: Specify the maximum number of active predictors during computation.
 This value is used as a stopping criterium to prevent expensive model building with many predictors.
-This value defaults to -1.
+This value defaults to -1 (unlimited).

 -  `interactions <algo-params/interactions.html>`__: Specify a list of predictor column indices to interact.
 All pairwise combinations will be computed for this list.

 -  `interaction_pairs <algo-params/interaction_pairs.html>`__: When defining interactions, use this option to specify a list of pairwise column interactions (interactions between two variables).
 Note that this is different than ``interactions``, which will compute all pairwise combinations of specified columns.

 -  **obj_reg**: Specifies the likelihood divider in objective value computation.
-This defaults to 1/nobs.
+This defaults to ``1/n`` where ``n`` is the number of observations (rows) in the training set.

 -  `export_checkpoints_dir <algo-params/export_checkpoints_dir.html>`__: Specify a directory to which generated models will automatically be exported.